 Farm wineries must source over 50 percent of their grapes from within the state.

 Public intoxication is not a crime.

 It’s perfectly legal to drink and drive.
-However, the driver’s blood alcohol content remains below the legal limit of .08.
+But the driver’s BAC must remains below the legal limit of .08.

 Mississippi is one of a very few states that still ban wine shipments directly to consumers.